Recent Ice Trends in Swiss Mountain Lakes: 20-year Analysis of MODIS Imagery

 The prior probability ($P$) is given by:

 where $P_{fus}$, $P_{fue}$, $P_{bus}$, and $P_{bue}$ are Gaussian normal distributions for the events FUS, FUE, BUS and BUE, respectively.
 The prior formalises the knowledge that freeze-up normally occurs around the end of December and takes around three days, and break-up occurs around the end of April over a similar period, for both target lakes.
-In order not to bias the estimation, but only to minimise the risk of implausible results, we choose very wide Gaussians ($\sigma$ = 1 month).
+To not bias the estimation, but only to minimise the risk of implausible results, we choose very wide Gaussians ($\sigma=1$ month).
 Furthermore, we impose a constraint that the duration of freeze-up (FUE-FUS) and break-up (BUE-BUS) is not more than two weeks.

-Inspired by \cite{Qinghai2020}, we additionally compute further indicators that can be derived from the four critical dates, namely ICD and CFD, see Table~\ref{table:phenology} for details.
 We use $30\%$ as the threshold to estimate the four dates.
-For example, a date is considered as FUS candidate if 30\% or more of the non-cloudy portion of the lake is frozen.
-Some studies based on MODIS~\citep{Qinghai2020,Reed_2009,Yao2016} have used 10\% as threshold, while another approach~\citep{lakeice_MODIS_Tibet2013} even employed 5\%.
-All of them monitored larger lakes (45 to 4294 $km^{2}$ in area).
-We empirically found that for our comparatively tiny lakes the above thresholds are too strict and a threshold of 30\% is needed to ensure reliable decisions.
-To see why, consider that in the best case (Sils, cloud-free) a lake has 33 clean pixels, but that number can go down to as few as 7 (Silvaplana at 70\% cloud cover).
-Note also that on such small lakes a large portion of all pixels is very close to the lake's shoreline, where the residual absolute geolocation error (in the worst case 0.5 pixel) may have a significant impact.
+For example, a date is considered a FUS candidate if 30\% or more of the non-cloudy portion of the lake is frozen.
+Some studies based on MODIS~\citep{Qinghai2020,Reed_2009,Yao2016} have used 10\% as the threshold, while another approach~\citep{lakeice_MODIS_Tibet2013} even employed 5\%.
+All of them monitored larger lakes ($45$ to $4294~km^{2}$ area).
+We empirically found that for our rather tiny lakes the above thresholds are too strict and a threshold of 30\% is needed to ensure reliable decisions.
+To see why, consider that in the best case (Sils, cloud-free) a lake has 33 clean pixels, but that number can go down to as few as 7 (Silvaplana, 70\% cloud cover).
+Note also that on such small lakes a large portion of all pixels is very close to the lake's shoreline, where the geo-location error (in the worst case 0.5 pixel) may have a significant impact.